Major Car Insurance Discounts That Save You the Most Money

 Safety Features and Anti-Theft Discounts

 Modern vehicles equipped with safety features can qualify for discounts of up to 30-40% for passive restraints like airbags.
-Anti-theft systems, including factory-installed alarms, GPS tracking, or aftermarket security devices, can save up to 23%.
+Anti-theft systems — including factory-installed alarms, GPS tracking, or aftermarket security devices — can save up to 23%.
 Anti-lock brakes (ABS) typically save 5-10%.
 These technologies reduce the likelihood of theft and minimize injury severity in accidents, directly lowering insurer costs.
+When shopping for a new car, check safety ratings from the IIHS or NHTSA, as vehicles like Toyotas with top safety scores often cost significantly less to insure.

 New Car Discount

 Purchasing coverage for a brand-new vehicle often qualifies you for a 10-15% discount.
 Newer cars have advanced safety features, are more reliable, and are less likely to experience mechanical failures that could contribute to accidents.
-This discount typically applies during the first few years of vehicle ownership.
-When insuring specific vehicles, consider checking rates for popular models like Toyota vehicles or electric vehicles.
+This discount typically applies during the first few model years of vehicle ownership.

 Early Signing and Advance Purchase Discounts